-Т able 10.2 Income Exclusions Not an exhaustive list; refer to 24 CFR § 5.609(c) (1) Income from em ployment of children (including foster children) under the age of 18 years; (2) Payments receiv ed for the care of foster children or foster adults (usually persons with disabilities, unrelated to the tenant family, who are unable to live alone); (3) Lump-sum addit ions to family assets, such as inheritances, insurance payments (including payments under health and accid ent insurance and worker's compensation), capital gains and settlement for personal or property losses (except as provided in paragraph (b)(5) of this section); (4) ed by the family that are specifically for, or in reimbursement of, the cost of medical family member; (5) in aide, as defined in 24 CFR § 5.403; (6) Subject to paragraph (b)(9) of this section, the full amount of student financial assistance paid directly to the educational institution; (7) to a family member serving in the Armed Forces who is exposed to hostile fire; (8) ed under training programs funded by HUD; ed by a person with a disability that are disregarded for a limited time for purposes of curity Income eligibility and benefits because they are set aside for use under a Plan to Attain Self-Suffic ed by a participant in other publicly assisted programs which are specifically for or in of out-of-pocket expenses incurred (special equipment, clothing, transportation, childcare, are made solely to allow participation in a specific program; ed under a resident service stipend.
-A resident service stipend is a modest amount (not to month) received by a resident for performing a service for the PHA or owner, on a part- enhances the quality of life in the development.
-Such services may include, but are not atrol, hall monitoring, lawn maintenance, resident initiatives coordination, and serving as a PHA's governing board.
+7 able 10.2 Income Exclusions Not an exhaustive list; refer to 24 CFR § 5.609(c) (1) Income from employment of children (including foster children) under the age of 18 years; (2) Payments receiv ed for the care of foster children or foster adults (usually persons with disabilities, unrelated to the tenant family, who are unable to live alone); (3) - ions to family assets, such as inheritances, insurance payments (including payments under ent insurance and worker's compensation), capital gains and settlement for personal or except as provided in paragraph (b)(5) of this section); (4) ed by the family that are specifically for, or in reimbursement of, the cost of medical r family member; (5) in aide, as defined in 24 CFR § 5.403; (6) Subject to parag raph (b)(9) of this section, the full amount of student financial assistance paid directly to the student or to the educational institution; (7) The special pay t to a family member serving in the Armed Forces who is exposed to hostile fire; (8) Amounts receive ed under training programs funded by HUD; Amounts receive ed by a person with a disability that are disregarded for a limited time for purposes of curity Income eligibility and benefits because they are set aside for use under a Plan to Attain Self-Suffic iency (PASS); ed by a participant in other publicly assisted programs which are specifically for or in of out-of-pocket expenses incurred (special equipment, clothing, transportation, child care, are made solely to allow participation in a specific program; ed under a resident service stipend.
+A resident service stipend is a modest amount (not to exceed \$200 per month) received by a resident for performing a service for the PHA or owner, on time basis, that enhances the quality of life in the development.
+Such services may include, but ar PHA's governing board.
 No resident may receive more than one such stipend during the same period of t ime;